 I believe that many modern Americans are feeling less and less satisfied even as their freedom of choice expands. — Barry Schwartz

-Freedom and autonomy are critical to our well-bring, and choice is critical to freedom and autonomy.
+Freedom and autonomy are critical to our well-being, and choice is critical to freedom and autonomy.
 Nonetheless, though modern Americans have more choice than any group of people ever has before, and thus, presumably, more freedom and autonomy, we don’t seem to be benefiting from it psychologically. — Barry Schwartz

 Also published on Medium.